Nina’s Studio

 Nina’s background

 Nina first moved to the U.S. from Germany in 2001.
 In 2016, after long-term stints at Pentagram Design New York and Ralph Appelbaum Associates, Nina joined the renown NYC experience design firm Local Projects.
 As a UX design director, Nina feels extremely lucky to be working with the brightest, most experienced and talented people in the industry.
-She is proud to have been involved in game-changing interactive experiences for clients such as IBM, Norton Museum of Art, Pace Gallery, Futures Without Violence, National Museum of Australia and Planet Word to just name a few.
+She is proud to have been involved in game-changing interactive experiences for clients such as IBM, Norton Museum of Art, Pace Gallery, Futures Without Violence, Planet Word and the National Urban League to just name a few.
 Nina does not maintain an online UX design portfolio but if you’re curious about her work, make sure to check out Local Projects at www.LocalProjects.com.

-Nina is the proud mom of a cheerful little artist named Reyner, born in 2018.
-His hobbies include drawing stick figures and cows, painting circles and cutting up paper.
+Nina is the proud mom of an artist in training named Reyner, born in 2018.
+His hobbies include pencil drawings, origami and making collages from discarded paper trash.
 Yes, he goes after his mommy.

 Nina holds a BFA with honors in graphic design from RISD.
-Her collages have been exhibited in group and solo exhibits in the U.S. and Germany (see complete exhibit list below) and her work has been recognized in publications such as The Daily News, Huffington Post, Business Insider, Design Taxi, UK Mirror, News Australia, and others.
+Her collages have been exhibited in group and solo exhibits in the U.S. and Germany and her work has been recognized in publications such as The Daily News, Huffington Post, Business Insider, NY Post, UK Mirror, News Australia, and others.

 Nina's design work has won awards from the most prestigious design organizations in the world, including the Art Directors Club, the Type Directors Club, the AIGA, Adobe, and others.